HRemonen/Distilled/README.md

 ## Development

-Replace [the template env file](src/server/.env.template) with a .env file with your setup.
+Replace [the template backend env file](src/server/.env.template) with a .env file with your setup.
+Also provide your mapbox access token [to the template frontend env file](src/client/.env.template).

 Launch the app in development mode by running